How I define ‘AI’

 However, as an author, I do not have the knowledge, skills, or expertise to be able to consistently and accurately identify and assess whether or not content is wholly or partially AI generated.
 In addition, my understanding is that current AI detection tools are not sufficiently reliable, producing both false positives and false negatives, and their reliability is further reduced when AI generated content is further edited by a human.

-Therefore, until such time that it will be commercially feasible for me to commission custom human illustrated cover art from a reputable human artist, I cannot guarantee that my covers, cover art, and promotional images are 100% AI free.
+Therefore, until such time that it will be commercially feasible for me to always commission custom human illustrated art from reputable human artists, I cannot guarantee that all of my covers, book-related art, and promotional images are 100% AI free.

 Reporting the use of AI